wbsoft/parce/docs/source/highlighting.rst

 properties to use for the action.

-All rules should have a ``.parce`` ancestor class selector, so that the theme css file can directly be used in HTML (where tokens are mapped to class names with the :class:`~parce.out.html.SimpleHtmlFormatter`), without much chance that other parts of a web page's style are clobbered by the parce css file, for
+All rules should have a ``.parce`` ancestor class selector, so that the theme css file can directly be used in HTML (where tokens are mapped to class names, e.g. using the :class:`~parce.out.html.SimpleHtmlFormatter`), without much chance that other parts of a web page's style are clobbered by the parce css file, for example:
-example:

 .. code-block:: css